-The President, with the approval of the Board of Trustees, appoints three Trustees to serve as members of the Ethics Committee, each such person to serve on the Committee until removed and replaced by the President, with the approval of the Board of Trustees, at any time, with or without cause.
+The President, with the approval of the Board of Trustees, appoints five Trustees, for a one-year term.
+Three Trustees will be appointed as Committee members and two as alternate Committee members.
+The alternate Committee members will participate in the Committee when one of the members of the Committee is unable to participate. three Trustees to serve as members of the Ethics Committee, each such person to serve on the Committee until removed and replaced by the President, with the approval of the Board of Trustees, at any time, with or without cause.
 The President, with the approval of the Board of Trustees, will also appoint a fourth, alternate member to the Committee.
 In the event that the full Committee is not available for a meeting, an alternate member may participate on the Committee.
 If an alternate member is not available, the remaining members of the Committee will hold the meeting and act irrespective of the composition of the Committee.
-The Ethics Committee is responsible for: (I) investigating and reviewing each alleged violation of the Rules of Ethics and determining whether a Registered Technologist or Candidate has failed to observe the Rules of Ethics and determining an appropriate sanction; and (2) periodically assessing the Code of Ethics, Rules of Ethics, and Administrative Procedures and recommending any amendments to the Board of Trustees.
+The Ethics Committee is responsible for: (1) investigating and reviewing each alleged violation of the Rules of Ethics and determining whether a Registered Technologist or Candidate has failed to observe the Rules of Ethics and determining an appropriate sanction; and (2) periodically assessing the Code of Ethics, Rules of Ethics, and Administrative Procedures and recommending any amendments to the Board of Trustees.